echobind/react-native-tagging-action/README.md

 This action automates the GitHub version tagging and releasing process for mobile applications.

 Versions tagged by this action will be of the form `v1.0.0-1`.
 For more details on this, read about the [Tagging Process](#tagging-process).

+For a more complete description of how this action could be utilized within a mobile release process, read [this blog post](https://blog.echobind.com/automated-react-native-release-tagging-using-github-actions-d30d9ee52c05).

 ## Usage

 ```yaml